To assist you to study independently, you can access disability support and arrange adjustments. You'll need to register with us first. To do this:

 If you are unsure who to seek supporting documentation from, please refer to the Guidelines for Supporting Medical Documentation.

-For any enquiries, please contact your Student Services Adviser.
+For any enquiries, please contact your Student Services Advisor.

 Make an appointment

-A Student Services Adviser will help you evaluate your academic requirements, develop a Student Access plan for you, and organise the appropriate arrangements.
+A Student Services Advisor will help you evaluate your academic requirements, develop a Student Access plan for you, and organise the appropriate arrangements.

 Please see below for details on how to make an appointment:

 Phone: (07) 3850 2000